 Real estate

-Commodities, which include precious metals.
+Commodities, which include precious metals (and cryptocurrencies).

 Precious metals outperformed real estate and stocks but everything went up.
 Stocks went up, bonds went up, real estate went up and so did commodities and precious metals.